 NZHistory – Women and the vote: Information on the history of the New Zealand suffrage campaign and petition.

-NZHistory – Suffrage 125: There is a comprehensive collection of information on NZHistory.govt.nz to commemorate the 125th anniversary of women’s suffrage in 2018, including a database of names that signed the petition and you can search for your relatives on the petition.
+NZHistory – Suffrage 125: There is a comprehensive collection of information on NZHistory.govt.nz to commemorate the 125th anniversary of women’s suffrage in 2018.

 Te Ara – Differences and Inequality section: Find information on the history of the women’s movement in New Zealand, traditional gender roles in New Zealand society, and wāhine Māori throughout history.